Azure/AzureMonitorStarterPacks/Packs/README.md

 # Packs documentation

-The recommended experience to deploy the packs is by using the setup.ps1 file but they can be deployed separately.
+The recommended experience to deploy the packs is by using the provided interface.
+You can also use ARM and Bicep Templates.
+See section below.

 To deploy all IaaS packs, click the icon below: